The LinkedIn business model explained

 - Premium Subscriptions (17.8%)

-Regarding business model, LinkedIn could be defined as a Multi-Sided Platform.
+Regarding the business model, LinkedIn could be defined as a Multi-Sided Platform.
 In fact, one of the key aspects of a business model is the customer segment your organization serves.
 In short, to whom you’re selling your products or services.

 In short, although LinkedIn serves different target customers.
 They are highly dependent on each other.
 In fact, LinkedIn gets its overall value by offering services for both HR managers in need of qualified candidates; and professionals looking for career opportunities.

 Therefore, If I were an HR using LinkedIn hiring that would help me find qualified candidates.
 At the same time, the Learning & Development platform allows LinkedIn members to get more qualified.
 Which in turn, increases the value of the hiring services as more qualified people are available.

 As of 2017 LinkedIn generates almost $2.3 billions in revenue.
 The company has been integrated into Microsoft as of the end of 2016.
 Therefore, to understand how it is doing from the financial standpoint you’ll have to look at the financial data filed by Microsoft.